dankuck/dankuck.github.io/_posts/2019-02-22-mystery-picture-graph.md

 Just copy those coordinates and print them out!
 Your favorite math wiz will love it.

-## Other features
+## Some tips

 * Zoom using the slider.
 * Use "Set Origin" to choose the center of your graph.
 * Use "Fit Image" to resize the image.
 * Keep your graph simple by limiting the number of points.
 * Make text edits in the coordinates box and see the graph change too.
+This is a way to delete points or move them slightly.